Okechukwudivine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. displaying the last 10 lines of a file.
 5. displaying the first 10 lines of a file.
 6. displaying the third line only of a file.
+7. creating a file which contains a text.